freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 720.1

-Take a look all the data in your table.
+Take a look at all the data in your table.

 #### HINTS